cacauvicosa/openledrace/README.md

-Version ESP8266 with MQTT
-Replace the push-buttom for MQTT topics
+Version ESP8266 with MQTT, and  replace the push-buttom for MQTT topics

 Demo Video in